 The warming of the global climate system is unambiguous, and accordant changes can also be observed in Germany.
-In the long term, mean annual temperature as well as annual rainfall show increasing trends.
+In the long term, mean annual temperature as well as annual rainfall show increasing trends, with regional differences, especially in the amount of annual precipitation.
 This implies impacts on various components of the water balance and on water bodies.

 Climate change is a key challenge for society, with manifold implications also for water management.
-In May 2016, the LAWA General Assembly commissioned a group of experts to review and further extend the strategy paper "Impacts of Climate Change on Water Management - Stocktaking and Recommendations for Action" from 2010 in accordance with newly acquired knowledge and recent activities of the German federal states (Länder) and the Federal Government.
+In May 2016, the LAWA General Assembly commissioned a group of experts to review and further extend the strategy paper "Impacts of Climate Change on Water Management - Stocktaking and Recommendations for Action" from 2010 in accordance with newly acquired knowledge and recent activities of the federal states and the federal government.
 In addition to the update, extension and concretisation of the content, possible adaptation measures in various fields of water management were to be defined in the report.
-The task is not aimed at climate change mitigation, but at tackling the unstoppable impacts of climate change on water management.
+The task is not aimed at climate protection, but at tackling the unstoppable impacts of climate change on water management.

 The application-oriented report briefly describes how changes in climate elements (temperature, precipitation, wind, etc.) affect surface water, groundwater and the ecology of water bodies.
-It considers the above-ground runoff (runoff regime, low water situations, floods, flash floods), aquatic and marine ecology, groundwater (groundwater recharge, groundwater quality and temperature) and coastal waters and estuaries (sea level, storm surges, swell and morphological changes).
-Increasing heat periods, more frequent and stronger local heavy rain events or accelerated sea-level rise are just some of the discussed impacts of climate change.
+It considers the above-ground run-off (run-off regime, low water, floods, flash floods), aquatic and marine ecology, groundwater (groundwater recharge, groundwater quality and temperature) and coastal waters and estuaries (sea level, storm surges, swell and morphological changes).
+Increasing heat periods, more frequent and stronger local heavy rain events or accelerated sea level rise are just some of the discussed impacts of climate change.

-The report then details the potential impacts for the following 15 fields of water management:
+The report then details the concerns for the following 15 fields of water management:

-- Inland flood control and protection against high groundwater levels
+- Inland flood protection and protection against high groundwater levels

-- Coastal flood defence and protection
+- Coastal protection

 - Urban drainage and wastewater treatment

 - Flood protection: heavy rainfall and flash floods

 - Drainage of low-lying coastal areas

-- Marine conservation
+- Marine protection

 - Conservation of aquatic ecosystems

 - Groundwater protection and groundwater use

 - Public water supply

 - Cooling water availability

-- Hydropower generation
+- Hydropowergeneration

 - Navigability

 - Water abstraction for irrigation in agriculture

 - Dam and reservoir management

 - Low water management in watercourses

 For each of these fields of action, 2-3 practical examples are presented.
 In total, the report contains 38 practical examples with brief descriptions of the example as well as indications of targets, the period of implementation, funding, participants, obstacles, solutions and achievements and contact persons.
-The possible climate adaptation measures (options for action) which have been identified in these fields are contained in Annex II in 110 tables.
-As far as possible, objectives, causes, forms of implementation, basis of decision-making, responsible actors, synergies, factors to be considered and, if known, some practical examples are named for each option.
-Cross-links between the different fields of water management are noted.
+The possible climate adaptation measures (options for action) which have been identified in these fields are contained in Appendix II in 110 tables.
+As far as possible, objectives, causes, forms of implementation, basis of decision-making, responsible actors, synergies, the need for consideration and, if known, some practical examples are named for each option.
+Cross-links between the different fields of water management are mentioned.

-To address policy-makers specifically, strategic fields of action are described and goal conflicts are named.
-In accordance with the cyclical approach of the German Climate Change Adaptation Strategy

-(DAS), the absolutely necessary continuation and enhancement of monitoring are emphasised (concern - understanding and describing climate change) and the structure for vulnerability analysis (hazard - identifying and assessing risks) is presented.
-Indications for the development and planning of measures are given and the need for monitoring by means of suitable climate indicators and their evaluation is stressed.
-The conflicts which may arise when climate-change adaptation interferes with potential impacts of agriculture and forestry, fisheries, energy, tourism and globalisation can only be addressed marginally.
-An in-depth examination of such cross-sectoral challenges in climate change adaptation could prospectively be addressed by specifically composed working groups.
+To address specifically political decision makers, strategic fields of action are described and conflicts of aims are named.
+In accordance with the cyclical approach of the German Adaptation Strategy to Climate Change (DAS), the absolutely necessary continuation and enhancement of monitoring are emphasized (concern - understanding and describing climate change) and the structure for vulnerability analysis (hazard - identifying and assessing risks) is presented.
+Hints for the development and planning of measures are given and the need for monitoring by means of suitable climate indicators and their evaluation is stressed.
+The conflicts, which may arise when climate change adaptation interferes with concerns of agriculture and forestry, fisheries, energy, tourism and globalisation, can only marginally be addressed.
+An in-depth examination of such cross-sector challenges in climate change adaptation could prospectively be addressed by specifically composed working groups.